roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 </div>
 ```

-`props.earthling` IS a JavaScript expression and its result is being embedded in the JSX.
+`props.earthling` is a JavaScript expression and, as you can see, its result is being render in place.

 Now let's add a more interesting expression: